jadynpark/Anxiety-NCP/NCP_Analysis_Prelim.md

 **3.1.** Alternatively, greater anxiety/impulsivity may only affect high NCP but not low NCP

-### This document displays EXTREMELY preliminary results from NCP data.
+### This document displays preliminary results from NCP data.

 ``` r
 #load libraries